 The hazard analysis of the process is a detailed, organized, structured approach to the identification, assessment, and control of hazards Processes involving very hazardous substances.
 The employer shall be required to Conduct an initial hazard assessment of all processes to which this standard applies.
 The approach of the process hazard analysis chosen must be relevant to the complexity of the process and therefore must classify, monitor, and evaluate the hazards involved in the process.

 Employers must formulate a written action plan to execute the employee involvement is needed by the process safety management.
 Employers implementing PSM should consult with the staff and their members regarding the execution and development of process hazard analysis and process risk.

 Process Safety Management Visual Communication:

 Visual coordination is of utmost significance to the process safety management tools.
 Without the markings or signs displayed around the building, there is no certainty that staff will remember or understand enough to prevent emergency situations.
 To prevent misunderstanding and to encourage a good comprehension of guidelines, there are a few useful tools available, such as GHS marking, pipe labeling, and signage placed all over the industrial site.

 How to Design & Implement Process Safety Management:

-For Process safety there are 14 elements that should be covered.
+For Process safety, there are 14 elements that should be covered.
 All these elements are tools that help design an effective and successful PSM.
-Below are the details and list of all tool required for PSM,
+Below are the details and list of all tools required for PSM,

 - Employee Participation: All workers who play a role in the management of the facility should be involved in every component of the PSM systems at their working sites.
 Teams should have at least one person specialized in the particular procedure.